-- 5.192 The condition of the housing stock has a significant effect on the lives of the people who live in it.
-Poor conditions in the housing sector impacts on health, attainment levels, social cohesion and overall quality of life.
-The City Council has recently adopted a new Housing Strategy 2023-2811.
-One of the priorities of the new strategy is to improve the quality of existing homes and there are commitments to prioritise the condition of all stock across all tenures, and to attract inward investment to drive forward the quality of the existing stock. - 5.193 A private sector stock condition survey undertaken this year identifies that approximately 23,173 privately rented properties are likely to have a serious category 1 hazard, making up 21% of private sector stock in the city.
+- 5.203 A private sector stock condition survey undertaken this year identifies that approximately 23,173 privately rented properties are likely to have a serious category 1 hazard, making up 21% of private sector stock in the city.
 North Edgbaston (698) and Stockland Green (692) have the highest number of properties with at least one Category 1 hazard.
-This is significantly more than the national average which sits at 12%. - 5.194 The city has a significant stock of Supported Exempt Accommodation, growing from 11,740 properties in 2018 to over 20,000 by the end of 2020.
-By December 2021 770 of these properties have been inspected and a total of 2,545 Category 1 hazards have been found within them. - 5.195 Just under 60,000 properties are owned by the City Council and the strategy identifies that due to financial constraints there has been significant under investment in these properties when compared with other similar local authorities.
+This is significantly more than the national average which sits at 12%. - 5.204 The city has a significant stock of Supported Exempt Accommodation, growing from 11,740 properties in 2018 to over 20,000 by the end of 2020.
+By December 2021 770 of these properties have been inspected and a total of 2,545 Category 1 hazards have been found within them. - 5.205 Just under 60,000 properties are owned by the City Council and the strategy identifies that due to financial constraints there has been significant under investment in these properties when compared with other similar local authorities.
 To tackle this, the strategy states that more inward investment will be sought to drive improvements to the quality of this housing stock, and an annual rolling stock condition survey programme will be undertaken, at a rate of 10% per year over the next 5 years, to provide robust intelligence and evidence base to inform future investment and service priorities.